Find food that fits your pet’s needs

 What are gastrointestinal (GI) and digestive disorders?

-Gastrointestinal (GI) disorders and diseases affect a dog's stomach and intestines, resulting in pain and other problems.
+Gastrointestinal (GI) disorders and diseases affect a dog's stomach and intestines, usually resulting in signs such as vomiting (sickness) and diarrhoea.
+You may notice blood in your dog’s stools or watery poop.
 Any disorder that reduces the digestion or absorption of food, or alters its passage through the digestive tract, can be called a digestive disorder.
 Healthy digestion is essential for your dog to be able to use the nutrients from their food to build and repair tissues and obtain energy.
 GI disorders can lead to dehydration, acid-base and electrolyte imbalances and malnutrition so it is important to recognise the signs and consult with your veterinarian.

 Types and causes of gastrointestinal and digestive disorders in dogs

 There are many different types of digestive disorders so your veterinarian may carry out tests to determine the exact cause of your dog’s problem.
-Causes can range from eating something other than dog food, to food allergies / intolerance, infections, or lack of digestive enzymes.
+Causes can range from eating something other than dog food, to adverse food reactions, infections, or lack of digestive enzymes.
 Some breeds, such as Great Danes, German Shepherds, Golden Retrievers and Collies are more prone to particular digestive problems.
 Commonly diagnosed conditions include:

 Does my dog have a digestive disorder?